hollobit/Awesome-GenAITech/README.md

-# GenAITech
+# All about the Generative AI Techniques

-All about the Generative AI Techniques
+Classifications and a list of papers and other resources on Generative AI Techniques.